 The mold spores settled in dust provide more historical information about what has been happening in your home.
 This can be a good or bad thing depending on a lot of variables which I will save for a more detailed post.

-A dust test collects settled dust either by using a special dust cloth or a special vacuum canister.
-The dust cloth gives you more freedom to test in places like air ducts and on ceiling fans.
+A dust test collects settled dust either by using a special dust cloth, swab, or a special vacuum canister.
+The dust cloth and swab gives you more freedom to test in places like air ducts and on ceiling fans.
 A lot of people prefer the vacuum canister because it is less likely to become compromised by human error.

-The dust samples are then sent to a lab where an ERMI or HERSTMI-2 are conducted.
-You can also opt for a combined ERMI mold and mycotoxin test with the EMMA test.
+You can opt for a combined mold and mycotoxin test with the Superstratum Mold and Mycotoxin test or the EMMA test.

+The EMMA test send back the mold portion of the results as an ERMI.
 ERMI stands for Environmental Relative Moldiness Index.
 ERMI uses a DNA-based method for identifying 36 different species of mold.
 The test was originally developed by the US Environmental Protection Agency.
 The ERMI is considered the gold standard for mold testing especially when you are trying to get to the root of health issues.
+You can also order a standalone ERMI test through Envirobiomics.

 Which mold species are identified in HERTSMI-2?